 As before, sending one email isn’t enough because your addressee can easily miss it while checking her or his inbox.
 Alternatively, the subject line your copywriter wrote doesn’t attract the attention of a decision-maker.

-That’s why you’ll need to send more than one email until the prospect finally opens/replies it or until you reach the limit of touchpoints per prospect.
+That’s why you’ll need to send more than one email until the prospect finally opens/replies to it or until you reach the limit of touchpoints per prospect.

 Waves are created in a Sales Engagement Platform / CRM and are sent automatically.